johnathan-convertino-afrl/open1553/README.md

 Analog Devices HDL base and its SDCARD image.
 The axisfifo folder contains the
 opensource driver for the xilinx axis fifo ip core.
 Zed contains the folder with
 needed files for generating boot files, and a device tree with the correct settings.

-#### docs

-Build documents for Linux on the Zedboard, ZCU102, and other targets.